-An adjunct professor of epidemiolopy at the schools of public health at the University of Scouth Carolina and the University of Texas Health Science Center at Houston, Blair is a fellow in the American College of Epidemiology, American Epidemiological Society, American Epidemiology and Prevention of the American Health Association, and the American Academy of Kinesiology and Physical Education.
-"Happy Birthday" by composer and WPC music professor Hugh Aitken.
+An adjunct professor of epidemiology at the schools of public health at the University of South Carolina and the University of Texas Health Science Center at Houston, Blair is a fellow in the American College of Epidemiology, American Epidemiological Society, American College of Sports Medicine, Council on Epidemiology and Prevention of the American Health Association, and the American Academy of Kinesiology and Physical Education.

+"Happy Birthday" by composer and WPC music professor Hugh Airken.
 Originally commissioned by the Aspen Music Festival for its 40th anniversary season, the piece has been re-orchestrated by Aitken especially for the ensemble.

 Landes made a critically acclaimed New York debut at Carnegie Hall as the first prize winner of the Artists' International Competition.
-He appears frequently in New York, where he has performed at Merkin Concert Hall and Alice Tully Hall at Lincoln Center.
-Landse also has concertized as a recitalist and concerto soloist throughout the United States.
-His debut recording, released on the Strativari Classics label, featured music by Listr, Shostakovich and Prokofiev.
-His second disc, devoted to works by American composers Charles Griffes and Edward MacDowell, was recorded by Koch International Classics.
+He appears frequently in New York. where he has performed at Merkin Concert Hall and Alice Tully Hall at

+Lincoln Center.
+Landes also has concertized as a recitalist and concerto soloist throughout the United States.
+His debut recording, released on the Stradivari Classics label. featured music by Liszt, Shostakovich and Prokofiev.
+His second disc. devoted to works by American composers Charles Griffes and Edward MacDowell, was recorded by Koch International Classics.